LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ### Microcontroller

-The controller is a Microstick II board equipped with a dsPIC 33EP128MC202 running at $\approx 70\ MIPS$.
+The controller is a `Microstick II` board equipped with a `dsPIC 33EP128MC202` running at $\approx 70\ MIPS$.
 It is powered through the USB modified cable which **provide only the power supply** from 4 AA batteries hold in the base.

 {{< figure
 src="/img/pendulum_top.png"
 link="/img/pendulum_top.png"
 width="80%"
 title="Microcontroller and sensor on top of the inverted pendulum" caption="A prototyping board support a Microstick II board with the *dsPIC 33EP128MC202*.
-A sensor board from drotek endowing the *ICM-20608* inertial sensor is screwed on the base board." numbered="true"
+A sensor board from drotek endowing the ICM-20608 inertial sensor is screwed on the base board." numbered="true"
 >}}

 ### IMU sensor

-The unique sensor used is a 6 DoF[^DoF] sensor: the ICM-20608 from invensense mounted on a [drotek board](https://store.drotek.com/sensors/779-imu-6dof-icm20608-invensense-pcb-8944595424761.html) provides:
+The unique sensor used is a 6 DoF[^DoF] sensor: the `ICM-20608` from invensense mounted on a [drotek board](https://store.drotek.com/sensors/779-imu-6dof-icm20608-invensense-pcb-8944595424761.html) provides:

 - a 3 axis Accelerometers and
 - a 3 axis rate gyro.

+The I2C blocks set the BUS clock at $400kHz$ and fetch the 6 sensors values every $1ms$ $(1kHz)$.
-The ICM-20608 values are read all 6 values at $1kHz$ through an I2C interface clocked at $400kHz$.
-The I2C interface implemented through the I2C blocks for dsPIC enable hot plug of the sensor: The microcontroller initialize the sensor each time this last is detected on the I2C bus.
-Others sensor boards were tested using MPU9250 or MPU6050 chips.
-The GY-91 board is currently one widespread board and has 10 DoF[^DoF] (3 acceletometers, 3 rate gyor, 3 magnetometers, and one pressure sensor).
+The simulink I2C blocks setting enable hot plug of the I2C sensor: The microcontroller initialize the sensor each time this last is detected or redetected on the I2C bus.

 - The accelerometer is configured with a range of $\pm 8g$ low pass filtered at $99Hz$.
 - The rage gyro is configured with a range of $\pm 500 \deg/s$ low pass filtered at $250Hz$.

-The data fusion algorithm in the simulink IMU[^IMU] sub-system perform a data fusion algorithm to reconstruct a drift-free absolute quaternion angular position (except on the yaw angle when magnetometer is not available).
-The drift-free pitch angle is the only one requierd to stabilize the pendulum.
+A simulink IMU[^IMU] sub-system perform a data fusion algorithm to reconstruct a drift-free quaternion angular position (the yaw angle drift when magnetometer is not present).
+The stabilization control loop usees the drift-free pitch angle.

+It is possible to use others sensors like the MPU9250 or MPU6050 with either an I2C or SPI interface.
+The GY-91 board is a 10 DoF[^DoF] widespread board based on the 9 DoF MPU9250 (3 accelerometers, 3 magnetometers, 3 rate gyros) and has a pressure sensor.

 ### UART interface {#UARTINTERFACE}